How to Track Your Shopify Store with ClickFlare: From Product Views to Final Sale

 • Currency used for cost reporting

-• (Optional) Cost Integration — connect to pull ad spend automatically
+• Cost Integration — connect to pull ad spend automatically

 💡 ClickFlare templates will auto-fill most parameters (like click ID macros).
 You can always adjust them if needed.